-The eight committee members for the year beginning September 2017 are: Alison Boulton (Community Forum rep), Carrie Spittlehouse (treasurer), Gavin Spittlehouse (chair), Jenny Hoadley, Juliet Lamont, Kevin Molloy, Peter Browne, Sally Dowling.
+The eight committee members for the year 2018/19 are: Alison Boulton (Community Forum rep), Carrie Spittlehouse (treasurer), Gavin Spittlehouse (chair), Jenny Hoadley, Juliet Lamont, Kevin Molloy, Peter Browne, Sally Dowling.
 We have capacity for up to 11 committee members.
 We have no secretary this year so we share that role amongst ourselves.
 The roles of chair, secretary and treasurer are decided between the committee members after they have been elected by the AGM.

 Thinking about getting involved?

 There are many ways for more people to get involved.
 We’re keen to hear from people of all ages and backgrounds.
 You don’t need to commit to a lot of time or a long-term role, there are a variety of ways you can contribute.
 We could do a lot more in 2019 then we’ve been able to do in 2018 but we’ll need a bigger team to do it.

 - You don’t need to be a committee member to propose, plan, organise and run events.
 Do you have an idea for an event, or a series of events, or a regular event?
 If so then we’d like to hear from you, whether you want to take charge of making it happen (with support from the committee) or be to part of the event team.